 Share key insights across your organization

 Remote moderated usability testing is an adventure.
-During a moderated test, you are live, “on the line” with your test participants, guiding them through the tasks, answering their questions, and replying to their feedback in real time.
+During a moderated test, you're live, “on the line” with your test participants, guiding them through the tasks, answering their questions, and replying to their feedback in real time.
 When you moderate a test, you’re right in the thick of things with the very people who use your product.

 We’ll often see issues on sites that were never addressed in the original set of tasks.
 By channeling our inner Freud and probing deeper at these points, we’re able to learn about how people use a site in a way that was previously unknown to the developers.
-Without the element of human judgement to recognize and explore these issues, they would likely go uninvestigated until the next round of testing, which is often too late.
+Without the element of human judgment to recognize and explore these issues, they would likely go uninvestigated until the next round of testing, which is often too late.

 Usability testing is always a fantastic way to understand how your user base interacts with your product.
 Moderating goes one step further to truly connect you with these users and communicate with them as a peer to glean the “how” and “why” that metrics can often fall short of illuminating.

 One of the biggest differences between an unmoderated and a moderated remote usability test is convenience.
 An unmoderated test can be taken at the participant’s leisure, without requiring the hassle of coordinating schedules.
 Unmoderated tests can also be run concurrently, allowing for a much greater volume.
 Because of this, the turn-around time for unmoderated tests is often significantly faster than that of moderated tests.

 But it’s not all doom and gloom!
 If you have the time available for a moderated study, the payoff can be significant.